willemliu/universal-comments-plugin/README.md

 When you are on the Circle Admin page you can login with the account with which you post comments.
 You can create, delete, leave and join circles here.

+#### What are circles?

+Circles are enclosed areas in which only the invited are able to post and read comments.
+You can create circles as you please.
+After which you can invite other people to join your circle.
+Maybe you want to have separate circles for your family, friends and colleagues.

+Your comments intended for colleagues may be more formal or work-related and irrelevant for other people.
+Same goes for your comments in a circle of friends.

+With circles you can manage your circles as you please.

 ## Disable on your website